Students

 2

-Additional course from any of the subjects listed above or psychology, sociology or any concurrent liberal arts and science course at a State System institution
+Additional units of subjects previously listed or selected from: computer science, foreign language, any Advanced Placement course, psychology, sociology, or any concurrent liberal arts and science course at a State System institution

 Homeschool students and students graduating from a high school not accredited by the Oklahoma State Board of Education must also achieve a composite score of 22 or higher on an ACT test reported on an official test report issued by ACT (including superscores).
 ACT on-campus (residual) test scores do not qualify.